MZ1387/GraphQL_Basics/README.md

 # Node_GraphQL-Basics

-A API to learn the fundamentals of GraphQL.
+An API to learn the fundamentals of GraphQL.

 ## Technologies Used